brandontoups/AUSeniorDesign/docs/document-extraction.md

 Also, titlesearcher.com is available for other states and counties.
 Currently it is set for Humphreys County in the state of Tennessee.

-## Virtualenv
+## Dependencies
 Extracting the documents requires [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/) and [requests](http://docs.python-requests.org/en/master/).
 These dependencies can be remedied using Pipenv.
 This can be done in two ways.

 First way uses the provided [Pipfile.lock](pipenv/Pipfile.lock).
 Be in the same directory as Pipfile.lock and do:
 ```console